axelarnetwork/webdocs/docs/intro.md

 Axelar is a decentralized overlay network that connects all blockchains, assets and applications through a universal set of protocols and APIs.
 It is designed from the ground up to deliver secure interoperability and transport layer for web3.

-Deploy your dApp on the blockchain best suited for your use case.
-Through a single integration with the Axelar API unlock access to multiple interconnected Axelar networks, users, assets, liquidity and data.
+Deploy your dApp on any blockchain, choosing the one most suitable for your use case.
+Through a single integration with the Axelar Gateway API, unlock access to users, assets, liquidity and data on any other connected blockchain.

 ## Learn for your role: